mamba-org/setup-micromamba/README.md

 When you specify `condarc-file`, `setup-micromamba` will use this file for all micromamba commands.

-When you specify `condarc`, `setup-micromamba` will create a `.condarc` in the root prefix of the micromamba installation (to not mess with the `~/.condarc` that may be overwritten on self-hosted runners) and use this file for all micromamba commands.
+When you specify `condarc`, `setup-micromamba` will create a `.condarc` next to the micromamba binary (to not mess with the `~/.condarc` that may be overwritten on self-hosted runners) and use this file for all micromamba commands.

-If nothing is specified, `setup-micromamba` will create a `.condarc` in the root prefix of the micromamba installation with `conda-forge` as the only channel.
+If nothing is specified, `setup-micromamba` will create a `.condarc` next to the micromamba binary with `conda-forge` as the only channel.

 ```yml
 - uses: mamba-org/setup-micromamba@v1